 Many students don’t like rules, and that’s because rules often make students turn against their consciences and deny what they think is right.
 Yet obedience to rules is necessary for stability.
-Schools can’t function without people buying into the rules.
-The tension between obedience to authority and following one’s conscience is always present.
+Schools, families and governments can’t function without adherence to the rules.
+The tension between our impulse to obey authority and our duty to follow our conscience never goes away.